 Endive Orange Salad with Tahini Dressing

 For the salad:

-- 2 tbsp fresh mint leaves roughly chopped
+- 2 tablespoon fresh mint leaves - roughly chopped

-Prepare the Belgian endive by peeling the leaves, starting from the outside and continuing until you reach the center stalk.
+- Prepare the Belgian endive by peeling the leaves, starting from the outside and continuing until you reach the center stalk.
 Peel an orange and use a knife to slice it into thin circles.
 Prepare two serving bowls with equal amounts of endive leaves and orange slices.
-Sprinkle 1/4 cup sunflower seeds and 1 tbsp chopped mint on each salad.
+Sprinkle ¼ cup sunflower seeds and 1 tablespoon chopped mint on each salad.

 - To prepare the dressing, whisk the orange juice, orange zest, tahini, olive oil, apple cider vinegar, and honey in a small bowl.
 Drizzle it over the salads, and enjoy!